Skies of Arcadia: Reception

-Skies of Arcadia received "universal acclaim" according to the review aggregator Metacritic.
-In Japan, Famitsu gave it a score of 33 out of 40.

-A reviewer of GameFan gave it 99%, calling it "By far my favorite RPG of all time thanks to its great story, looks, and battle system.
+Skies of Arcadia received "universal acclaim", according to the review aggregator Metacritic.
+In Japan, Famitsu gave it 33 out of 40.
+GameFan gave Skies of Arcadia 99%, calling it "By far my favorite RPG of all time thanks to its great story, looks, and battle system.
 The game has absorbed my days and nights with swashbuckling adventures -- and that's all you can really ask for in the end, isn't it?"
-IGN praised the game for being "One of the most solid games visually on the Dreamcast" and concluded that "There's so much to explore, so much character, and a great story that you don't mind being retold again".
-GameSpot praised the visuals, stating that they were "some of the most painstakingly detailed ever seen in a role-playing game".
-As a whole, GameSpot concluded that the game "lives up [to] the high expectations".
-Edge gave the game eight out of ten, saying, "Gripping to the nines, extraordinary to behold, with rich character development and innumerable statistics, Skies Of Arcadia is a wonderful experience, and bodes well for all 128bit[sic] RPGs to come."
+IGN praised it as "one of the most solid games visually on the Dreamcast ...
+There's so much to explore, so much character, and a great story that you don't mind being retold again."
+GameSpot said it met their expectations and that the visuals were "some of the most painstakingly detailed ever seen in a role-playing game".
+Edge wrote: "Gripping to the nines, extraordinary to behold, with rich character development and innumerable statistics, Skies of Arcadia is a wonderful experience, and bodes well for all 128-bit RPGs to come."

 Jeff Lundrigan of NextGen wrote, "Despite the problems—which it shares with practically every other Japanese RPG—Skies of Arcadia is an impressive, thoroughly delightful game that no one should pass up."

-Four-Eyed Dragon of GamePro called it "a Dreamcast role-playing game worth playing to the very end.
+Four-Eyed Dragon of GamePro called Skies of Arcadia "a Dreamcast role-playing game worth playing to the very end.
 Despite some small blemishes, Skies of Arcadia won't disappoint during your flight through the role-playing skies."
 (Note: GamePro gave the Dreamcast version all four 4.5/5 scores for graphics, sound, control and fun factor.)

-Despite the generally positive reviews, many critics noted that it was sometimes difficult to explore the game's world due to the game's high rate of random encounter-based battles frequently disrupting progress.
+Many critics noted that it was sometimes difficult to explore due to the number of random encounters.
 Neither version of Skies of Arcadia sold well.